 Shopping problems: Many older adults who no longer drive or have other mobility issues have difficulty shopping for themselves.
 When the inability to shop for groceries becomes a senior nutrition hurdle, the FDA recommends:

-- Partnering with a local home care agency such as Advanced Home Health Care, the experts in home care for Burlington and surrounding area seniors, for shopping assistance.
+- Partnering with a local home care agency such as Advanced Home Health Care, the experts in advanced home services in Burlington and surrounding area seniors, for shopping assistance.

 Unable to cook: Difficulty with cooking can result from cognitive issues such as Alzheimer’s disease, problems with holding cooking utensils or trouble standing upright for extended periods of time.
 If the inability to cook is a problem: